KAutumnrain/KA-TRANSPOSE/README.md

 for now.

-Note: I'm still VERY newbish at 3D modeling, and I haven't quite come up with a way to give that customization method in any easy form outside of moddifying the models themselves.
+Note: I'm still VERY newbish at 3D modeling, and I haven't quite come up with a way to give that customization method in any easy form outside of modifying the models themselves.

 Models will be released after I'm confident I've squashed ~~all~~ most glaring bugs